AnswerDotAI/bert24/README.md

 All code used in this repository is the code used as part of our experiments for both pre-training and GLUE evaluations, there's no uncommitted secret training sauce.

-** This is the research repository for ModernBERT, focused on pre-training and evaluations.
+**This is the research repository for ModernBERT, focused on pre-training and evaluations.
 If you're seeking the HuggingFace version, designed to integrate with any common pipeline, please head to the [ModernBERT Collection on HuggingFace](https://huggingface.co/collections/answerdotai/modernbert-67627ad707a4acbf33c41deb)**

+*ModernBERT is a collaboration between [Answer.AI](https://answer.ai), [LightOn](https://lighton.ai), and friends.*

 ## Setup